SatSale/SatSale/README.md

 * No shitcoin bloat.
 Bitcoin only.

 # Installation (short!)
-You require a server to host an instance of BTCPyment on, and a connection to a Bitcoin node.
+You require a raspberry pi / server to host an instance of BTCPyment on, and a connection to a Bitcoin node.
 If you don't have a Bitcoin node, you should [install one](https://bitcoincore.org/en/download/).
 ### Install
 Clone and install dependencies
 ```